Twitter Chat: Education and the ADA

 Mark your calendars!
 Join the ADA National Network and regional ADA Centers for a 1-hour Twitter Chat on Post-Secondary Education and the ADA.

 What is a Twitter Chat?

 Great question!
 Our Twitter Chats are hour-long question and answer sessions held on Twitter.
 You can tune in for all or some of the chat.
 We have everything from specific trivia, to open-ended questions and polls.
 These chats are a great opportunity to connect with other individuals, organizations, and groups in the disability community and get information about common ADA questions.
-Each month will highlight a different topic related to the Americans with Disabilities Act.
+Each chat will highlight a different topic related to the Americans with Disabilities Act.
 To learn more, watch this brief tutorial video: Twitter Chat Basics [3:24 min., CC].
-Learn more about How to Participate in Twitter Chats with this ASL video from HEARD.

 Do I need a Twitter account to follow along?